nus-tic4002-AY2122S2/tp2/docs/team/l-shihao.md

 + **UI Overhaul**:
   - Light theme css
-  - Person in Card View instead of List View for space saving and info density
+  - Person in Card View instead of List View for space-saving and info density
   1. [PR#27](https://github.com/AY2122S2-TIC4002-F18-3/tp2/pull/27/files)

      (also includes a fix of `JsonUtil` and its test that `addressbook.json` would not have a